mangosArchives/serverZero_Rel19/doc/EventAI.txt

 ---------------------------------------------------
 0    TARGET_T_SELF                      Self Cast
-1    TARGET_T_HOSTILE                   Current Target (ie: Highest Aggro) 2    TARGET_T_HOSTILE_SECOND_AGGRO      Second Highest Aggro (Generaly used for Cleaves and some special attacks) 3    TARGET_T_HOSTILE_LAST_AGGRO        Dead Last on Aggro (no idea what this could be used for) 4    TARGET_T_HOSTILE_RANDOM            Random Target on The Threat List 5    TARGET_T_HOSTILE_RANDOM_NOT_TOP    Any Random Target Except Top Threat
+1    TARGET_T_HOSTILE                   Current Target (ie: Highest Aggro) 2    TARGET_T_HOSTILE_SECOND_AGGRO      Second Highest Aggro (Generally used for Cleaves and some special attacks) 3    TARGET_T_HOSTILE_LAST_AGGRO        Dead Last on Aggro (no idea what this could be used for) 4    TARGET_T_HOSTILE_RANDOM            Random Target on The Threat List 5    TARGET_T_HOSTILE_RANDOM_NOT_TOP    Any Random Target Except Top Threat